noamvel/lastpaste/README.md

 # Latests Pastes

-Latests Pastes is simple python3 web crawler that crawls the [pastebin.com](https://pastebin.com/) site: and stores the most recent "pastes" into storage.
+Latests Pastes is simple python3 web crawler that crawls the [pastebin.com](https://pastebin.com/) site and stores the most recent "pastes" into storage.

 ## Installation